 Our off-farm climate strategy seeks to decarbonise process heat and (the largest source of which is coal).
-By transitioning to alternative energies, we can leverage our existing assets and achieve our FY28 target.
+By transitioning to alternative energies, we can leverage Baseline FY20 our existing assets and achieve our FY28 126,304 tCO2e target.
+Instillation of electrode boiler Conversion of boiler to biomass Our goal: 45% reduction of absolute Scope 1 and 2 We are here GHG emissions by 2028 from our 2020 base year 70 SCOPE 1 & 2 Biomass conversion EMISSIONS fully operational Further conversion / replacement of boiler FY28